GongShengyue/MSFS-MapNG/README.md

 # Note

-The app does not work with XBOX msfs.Only  PC game is supported.
+The app does not work with XBOX msfs.
+Only  PC game is supported.

 # Features under development